Cjiaxin9/-Inventory-frontend/README.md

-﻿Project #4: An inventory for Vending Nation company (Full Stack App)
+﻿Project #4: An inventory for Vending World company (Full Stack App)

-1. # **Background of Vending Nation**
+1. # **Background of Vending World**

-- Vending Nation is a company that sell snacks and drinks by vending machine
+- Vending World is a company that sell snacks and drinks by vending machine

 2. # **Overview of this application**